 Ever since August 6, 1945, when the first atomic bomb detonated over Hiroshima, the human race has lived in fear of nuclear annihilation.
-In all the annals of history, no event has had more import than this first atomic bombing, and no historical figure has been associated with this bomb more than Harry Truman, who commanded his military to use the new weapon less than four months after taking office.
-In this exclusive excerpt of The Accidental President—a book covering the first four months of the Truman administration—we observe Truman aboard the USS Augusta, on his way home from the Potsdam Conference in Soviet-occupied Germany as the bombers gunned for Hiroshima and after, when the President learned that the Manhattan Project was, in his words, “a terrible success.”
+In the annals of history, few events have had more import than this first atomic bombing, and no historical figure has been associated with this bomb more than Harry Truman, who commanded his military to use the new weapon less than four months after taking office.
+In this exclusive adaptation from The Accidental President—a book covering the first four months of the Truman administration—we observe Truman aboard the USS Augusta, on his way home from the Potsdam Conference in Soviet-occupied Germany as the bombers gunned for Hiroshima and after, when the President learned that the Manhattan Project was, in his words, “a terrible success.”

 As he sailed home from Potsdam, Truman anxiously awaited news of the bomb.

 The first night at sea, Truman’s party gathered at 8:30 p.m. in Secretary of State James F. Byrnes’s cabin for a movie—Wonder Man, about a nightclub owner who gets murdered by gangsters and comes back as a ghost to haunt his killers.
 Truman skipped the film and stayed in his cabin.
 One can imagine him staring at the ceiling, exhausted and tense from anticipation of an explosion that would soon change the world.

 He had told himself in his diary, days earlier, that “military objectives and soldiers and sailors are the target and not women and children.”
 Surely he knew that this bomb, as technologically marvelous as it was, did not have the sentience to separate military individuals from civilians.
 He could only hope that it would serve its purpose: to end the war, to save lives.